The Legacy of Jack Smith

 I’m trying to find out the status of where all this is currently.
 I suppose it’s all tied up in the courts.
 If I can dig up more info, I’ll do a future post, but hopefully this can all get worked out and we can finally get Flaming Creatures on DVD, if not a comprehensive retrospective of Smith’s films.

 Finally, as of this posting I haven’t watched the entire Arcade video posted below.
 But whenever I hear Penny’s name, I think of the hilarious short film New York Is Disappearing, directed by Heiko Kalmbach, and starring Aracde and Edgar Oliver.
 I saw it at a random screening in NYC once and while I don’t remember any exact dialogue, I can still hear the tone of Arcade’s incessant whining and screeching rattling around in my brain.
-The video below is more sedate, but that was a great short film and it’s available for theater rentals from the Film-Maker’s Co-Op.
+The video below is more sedate, but that was a great short film and it’s available for theater rentals from the Film-Maker’s Cooperative.